Wellable

 Loneliness and social isolation can be as damaging to one’s health as smoking 15 cigarettes a day.

-Why Is Social Wellness Important At Work?
+Why Is Social Wellness Important In The Workplace?

 In the quest for a thriving and harmonious work environment, social wellness proves to be indispensable.
 This integral aspect of well-being has notable implications for both employees and employers.